SS Mohawk (1925): Collision

-Resumption of Regular Service
+Resumption of regular service

-After successful completion of repairs, Mohawk was again put on her usual coastal route.
-In September 1928 during one of her trips down south the steamer picked one of the survivors of the blast on board tanker Shreveport off North Carolina coast.
-Early in the morning on March 5, 1929 while yet on another journey from New York with 195 passengers and general cargo, including a good-will delegation from South Carolina bound for Havana, Mohawk ran aground on the north bank of the St. John's River about fifteen miles from Jacksonville after the steamer ran into a strong gale at the entrance to the mouth of the river.
+After successful completion of repairs, Mohawk returned to her usual coastal route.
+In September 1928 during one of her trips down south she picked one of the survivors of the blast on board tanker Shreveport off North Carolina coast.
+Early in the morning on March 5, 1929, while yet on another journey from New York with 195 passengers and general cargo, including a good-will delegation from South Carolina bound for Havana, Mohawk ran aground on the north bank of the St. John's River about fifteen miles from Jacksonville after the ship ran into a strong gale at the entrance to the mouth of the river.
 The passengers were never in any danger, but it took several attempts to dislodge the ship before she arrived in Jacksonville later in the evening on the same day.

-In May 1929 Mallory Line inaugurated their new service from Galveston to Miami and Mohawk was chosen to be the first steamer to sail on this route.
+In May 1929 Mallory Line inaugurated their new service from Galveston to Miami and Mohawk was chosen to be the first steamship to sail on this route.
 From that point forward Mohawk would continue sailing on the route from New York to Miami to Galveston during the summer months, and would largely serve as a cruise ship during winter months carrying passengers from New York to the destinations in the West Indies, or maintaining regular New York to Jacksonville service.

 On July 3, 1933 Mohawk while on her return trip from Galveston ran into the fringes of a tropical storm in the Gulf of Mexico but escaped largely unscathed with an exception of two injured musicians.

 In the early morning of August 28, 1934 the liner ran aground on the south side of the Galveston channel while trying to navigate into port in thick weather.
 The passengers were never in danger and the ship was eventually refloated with the aid of tugs a few hours later.